The Famous WordPress 5-Minute Installation For Non-Techies

 Scroll down the wp-config.php file until you find the Authentication Unique Keys and Salts section …

-(Secret keys need to be generated and added to your wp-config file)
+(You need to generate secret keys and add these to your wp-config file)

 Copy the URL shown in the wp-config.php file and paste it into your browser or type the URL shown below into your web browser to visit the WordPress secret-key service generator site and get your unique authentication keys …